Midwest Geobash Is A Private Event

 You can easily find an event staff member by looking for the people wearing green lanyards.
 Or anyone that simply just looks harried and tired. :) Please give our volunteers and staff the utmost respect and cooperation.

 Check-in / Check-out

 Camping can be paid in advance via registration or at the event.
-People reserving camping via registration get a discounted rate.
+People reserving camping via online registration get a discounted rate.
 There is a limit of 6 persons camping in a site and all site infrastructure (tents, trailers, etc) must fit on the site.
 If your setup exceeds the space available, you may be asked to reserve an additional site(s) to accommodate a larger setup.
 Sharing sites between parties is permitted within the 6 person per site limit.